irving-j/commuter_rail_schedule/README.md

 Verify the application is running.

 Note: you might have to reload the Django app to apply cors or proxy.
-The React web app is a sumodule and will probably need to be added:
+The React web app is a submodule and will probably need to be added:

 `cd webapp`